WellMind with Dr. Michael McGee (and associates)

 You must pay your balance in full at the time of service.
 Payment must be by credit card, cashier’s check, or money order in advance of your session.
 We always require an active/valid credit card or debit card to be on file.
 We do not take personal checks.
 Failure to pay your account balance will result in suspension of your treatment until any balance due is paid.

 We do not charge for canceled appointments provided you give a minimum of one business day’s notice.
 We do charge full fee for cancellations with less than one business day’s notice.
 We make exceptions to this policy only in extreme circumstances beyond your control.
+We may charge less that the full fee if our provider is billing your insurance and your insurance has restrictions on cancellation fees.
+By signing this agreement, you signify you agree to and understand that we may terminate your treatment for one or more late cancellations.

 We do not provide emergency coverage.
 In an emergency, go to your nearest emergency room or call 911.

-You understand that we reserve the right to discontinue your treatment if, in our professional judgment, we do not feel it is helpful to you.
+You understand that we reserve the right to discontinue your treatment if, in our professional judgment, we do not feel your treatment is helpful to you.
 You agree to follow through with treatment plans we agree on, and to let your clinician know if you feel your treatment is not helpful and needs to be changed.
 You agree to take responsibility for your healing and growth, and to take an active role in engaging in wellness practices that promote your well-being as agreed as part of your treatment plan.

 You enter into this treatment with the understanding that we will work together to maximize your well being.
 You will let your clinician know if you are ever feeling unsafe so that we can work together to prevent any harm befalling yourself or others.